SAP-samples/teched2025-IN162/exercises/ex3/README.md

 Irrespective of the approach you choose, let's begin the exercise by logging into your designated tenant and creating a package to get started.

-## Step 1 - Log into your assigned SAP Integration Suite tenant
+## Step 1 - Log on to your assigned SAP Integration Suite tenant

 1. Identify your assigned **SAP Integration Suite** tenant to log into.
 Note that we are running this workshop across multiple events/geographies.
 So, it is important that you log into the right tenant.
 Refer to [this](../../README.md#system-url-and-login-information) section to locate your SAP Integration Suite tenant URL.